-Note: If you are also a swimmer, you need to be at practice at 8:00 a.m., even if your diving practice begins or ends at a different time.
+Note: If you are also a swimmer, you need to be at practice for the start of swim practice, even if your diving practice begins or ends at a different time.

 Diving is filled with vocabulary unique to the sport.
 View the Diving Glossary to learn more about “call-outs”, “take-offs” and “approaches”.